 Contact Nashville Ozempic Lawyer Timothy L. Miles today if you suffered Ozempic side effects about an Ozempic lawsuit

 Ozempic (semaglutide) is a prescription medication used to treat type 2 diabetes.
 It belongs to a class of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists.
 Ozempic works by stimulating insulin production and reducing glucose production in the liver, helping to lower blood sugar levels.
-Contact us if you have experienced Ozempic side effects, including, Ozempic stomach side effects including gastrointestinal side effects, a paralyzed stomach, or any other weight loss drugs side effects.
+Contact us if you have experienced Ozempic side effects, including, Ozempic stomach side effects including gastrointestinal side effects, a paralyzed stomach, or any other weight loss drug side effects.

 Novo Nordisk, a global pharmaceutical company located in Denmark with a focus on diabetes treatments, is the creator of Ozempic.
 This medication was initially developed in 2012 and approved for the American market in 2017.
 Just this year, the FDA gave their go-ahead for a higher-dose version of the drug, which is now known as Wegovy.

 According to the company, the most common side effects of Ozempic are nausea, vomiting, diarrhea, stomach (abdominal) pain, and constipation.
 Other more serious Ozempic side effects include: